ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day04/README.md

 }
 ```

-The new validation helper `isValidPart2` performs validation by checking first `isValidPart1` and then checking against all the new rules introduced in Part 2 using the helpers above.
-The logic for `solvePart2` remains the same `solvePart1` as we now count the total **valid passports**, only using a different validation process.
+The new validation helper `isValidPart2` performs validation by first checking `isValidPart1` and then checking against all the new rules introduced in Part 2 using the helpers above.
+The logic for `solvePart2` remains the same as `solvePart1`, as we now count the total **valid passports**, only using a different validation process.

 ```cpp
 bool Passport::isValidPart2() const {